 Many of today’s leading professions didn’t exist just a few years ago.
 And this trend is poised to continue through the years to come.
 Artificial intelligence (AI) advancements are predicted to create more jobs than they take.
-Since 2022, generative AI-related job posts have increased 75-fold.
+In the last year, generative AI-related job posts have increased ten-fold.
 To expand on the now famous words of Professor Richard Baldwin — AI won’t replace you, but the humans who can build and use it will.

 In the midst of unpredictable market shifts, top brands aren’t just investing in this emerging technology; they’re leveraging it to cut costs, save time, and step ahead of the competition.
 Businesses everywhere race to develop and master the latest AI tools, but a tool is only as strong as the talent behind it.
 And true AI specialists remain in short supply.
 More than half of companies admit they don’t yet have the right AI talent to bring their strategies to life.